Lajos Hanzo

-Lajos Hanzo FREng is an electronics engineer, Professor, and Chair of Telecommunications at the University of Southampton, and also a former Editor-in-Chief of IEEE Press.
+Lajos Hanzo is a Hungarian born British electronics engineer who is a professor and Chair of Telecommunications at the University of Southampton, and also a former Editor-in-Chief of IEEE Press.

 Education

 Lajos was born in Hungary and studied at the Technical University of Budapest, graduating with his master's degree in Electronics in 1976 and his Ph.D. in 1983.
 In 1980–81, he conducted research at the University of Erlangen–Nuremberg, Germany.
 He then returned to Hungary and, in 1986, moved to University of Southampton, UK.

 Career

 In 1987, he was appointed as a Lecturer (Assistant Professor) at the University of Southampton and, in 1998, he was appointed to the Chair of Telecommunications.
 In 2004, he received his Doctor of Science degree for his thesis based on 11 research monographs and 70 journal papers.

 Lajos is a prolific educator and researcher.
 He has published 2000+ technical papers at IEEE Xplore and co-authored 19 John Wiley - IEEE Press research monographs.
 His research include multiple-input and multiple-output (MIMO) systems, orthogonal frequency-division multiplexing (OFDM), visible light communication (VLC), turbo coding, and quantum communications conceived for flawless tele-presence.

 He is the holder of two consecutive European Research Council (ERC) Advanced Grants stretching over the past decade.

 He has served several terms on the Board of Vehicular Technology Society (VTS) Governors of the IEEE.
 He is also a frequent keynote speaker at IEEE conferences.